ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

 * **Dependent pull requests**
    * If a pull request depends on another pull request, clearly reference the dependency in the pull request description.
    * Ensure dependent pull requests are merged in the correct order.

+If your pull request is for a code change, ensure you have followed the guidance in the :doc:`../Developer-Guide`.

+If your pull request is for a documentation change, ensure you have followed the guidance in :doc:`../Contributing-To-ROS-2-Documentation`.

+2 Submitting the PR
+^^^^^^^^^^^^^^^^^^^

+Create a pull request from the branch containing your changes in your fork, to the **rolling** branch of the target repository.
+You can create your pull request using the GitHub CLI, GitHub Desktop, or using other methods.

+For more information about creating a pull request from a fork, see `the GitHub documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`__.

+For more information about each of the available pull request methods, see `the GitHub documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`__.

+3 Responding to comments
+^^^^^^^^^^^^^^^^^^^^^^^^

+TBC